jx2lee/daily-batch/README.md

 # Daily batch job using Python

 This repo is for Daily batch job using Python.
-Job Process is based Python, Controll shell script. *(batmgr.sh)*
+Job Process is based Python, Controlled by shell *(batmgr.sh)*

 ## How to Use